Bifurcation control and universal unfolding for Hopf-zero singularities with leading solenoidal terms: Introduction

 \begin{thm} For any vector field \(w(\mathbf{x})\) and any given natural number \(n\), there always exists an \(n\)-universal asymptotic unfolding normal form \(v(\x, \nu).\) Besides, for any perturbation \(w(\x)+p(\x, \epsilon)\), the map \(\nu(\epsilon)\) in item (a) is unique modulo degrees that do not affect \(n\)-jet of \(v(\x, \nu)\). \end{thm} \bpr As we have claimed in \cite{GazorYuSpec}, the orbital normal form version of \cite[Lemma 4.3]{GazorYuSpec} also holds.
 Hence once a formal basis style is chosen, the simplest orbital normal form of the \(n\)-jet general perturbation of \(w(\x)\) exists and thus, its \(n\)-jet gives rise to \(n\)-universal asymptotic unfolding normal form \(v(\x, \nu).\) The orbital normal form of a given perturbation \(w(\x)+p(\x, \epsilon)\) readily gives the polynomial map \(\nu(\epsilon)\) in item (a).
 In order to achieve item (b), one needs to choose formal basis style appropriately.
 In fact the priority of elimination should be effectively given to parameter-independent terms rather than those terms depending to \(\mu_i\).
 The claim about uniqueness of \(\nu(\epsilon)\) directly follows from the uniqueness of simplest orbital normal form coefficients. \epr

 The universal asymptotic unfolding normal form facilitates the (finitely determined) local bifurcation analysis in terms of the unfolding parameters.
-However in practical engineering problems, the mathematical models are mostly involved with parameters such as control parameters that they may be used for possible bifurcation control; see \cite{ChenBifuControl}.
+However in practical engineering problems, the mathematical models are mostly involved with parameters such as control parameters; see \cite{ChenBifuControl}.
 Therefore, a practically useful approach needs to locate the bifurcations in terms of the original (control) parameters of a parametric (control) system.
-This has been rarely performed in the existing normal form literature; see \cite{YuNonlinearity} and \cite[Pages 99-126]{ChenBifuControl}.
+This has been rarely performed in the existing normal form literature; see \cite{YuNonlinearity} and \cite[Pages 99-126]{ChenBifuControl} for Hopf bifurcation control.
 Hence, a useful normal form analysis needs to compute the relations between the unfolding parameters and the parameters of the original system.
 This reveals the impact of control parameters on our nonlinear control system.
 More details have been given in section \ref{secPNF} and the results have successfully been implemented for Hopf-zero singularities with dominant solenoidal terms in our {\sc Maple} program.
-In order to achieve this goal, we first need to derive orbital normal form of equation \eqref{Eq1} and then, orbital and parametric normal forms of its (small) multiple-parametric perturbations (perturbations depending on several variables).
+In order to achieve this goal, we first need to derive orbital normal form of equation \eqref{Eq1} and then, parametric normal forms of its (small) multiple-parametric perturbations (perturbations depending on several variables).